 Eastern + Southern Dominican Beaches : For Your Vacation Days

 Some of our favorite beaches are farther away from Puerto Plata, which means just hopping on a bus to reach the other side of the island for a weekend in the waves.
 Don't worry, traveling by bus is our favorite way to get around the island because tickets are so so cheap.
+Get more on how to get around the DR here, but below are the top beaches to see.

 This gem is located on the eastern coast of the Dominican Republic (near Samana, another favorite beach getaway) and gets its fair share of vacationers from all over the world.
 Punta Cana isn't a city, but an area .... the entire stretch of coastline on this portion of the island has white-sand beaches and crystal clear water.